 nvidia-smi -q | grep "GSP Firmware"

-If a version number appears (instead of N/A), disable the firmware through the kernel parameters:
+If a version number appears (instead of N/A), edit the GRUB configuration file:

 sudo nano /etc/default/grub